John-SSL/Milestone-Project-1/README.md

 Once those settings were saved the website deployed a couple of seconds after.
 ## Credits
 * The project was created using The Codes Institue's template.
-* The color pallet was chosen from
+* The color pallet was chosen from [coloors.co](https://coolors.co/palette/2b2d42-8d99ae-edf2f4-ef233c)
 * The fonts were imported form Google fonts
 * All images were created with ChatGPT
-* All images were optimized for web with
+* All images were optimized for web with [tinypng.com](https://tinypng.com/)
-* All favicons were imported from
+* All favicons were imported from [favicon.io](https://favicon.io/)
+* Icons fot the footer and home page were imported from [fontawesome.com](https://fontawesome.com/)
-* The logo was created using persons template from Canva
+* The logo was created using @oxana-stoyantseva free template from [canva.com](https://www.canva.com/)